pouryafard75/refactoringminer-astdiff-bot/README.md

 # Refactoringminer-ASTDiff-Exporter

-**Refactoringminer-ASTDiff-Exporter** is a GitHub Action that runs RefactoringMiner to generate and upload a diff of refactoring results as a .zip file.
+**Refactoringminer-ASTDiff-Exporter** is a GitHub Action that runs RefactoringMiner to generate AST Diff and upload the artifact as .zip file.
 This tool can be used for analyzing code changes and refactoring between versions in a GitHub repository.

 ## Features

-- Runs RefactoringMiner to generate a diff of the repository.
+- Executes RefactoringMiner to generate an AST Diff for any commit or pull request.
 - Uploads the diff results as a `.zip` artifact.
 - Easy to integrate into your GitHub workflows.